 Inviting Leadership is the Conscious Practice of Making It Easier, for People Who Care, to Take Informed Collaborative Action, on Issues and Opportunities that Matter, in any kind of Corporate or Community organization.
 (Do you need a moment to read that again?)

 How inviting is your organization and your leadership, in spirit and in practice?
 This is the big strategic question every organization and leader needs to answer now.
-There is no more effective (and humane!) way to bring people together, get people's best insights and efforts, and drive continuous learning and improvement – and no more important business need – than to invite them.
+There is no more effective (and humane!) way to bring people together, get people's best insights and efforts, and drive continuous learning and improvement and no more important business need than Inviting.

 OpenSpaceTechnology is the ground where a number of theories, methods, and experiences were first recognized and connected as Inviting Leadership.
 Open Space has been called meeting methodology, organization transformation, intentional self-organization and surfing the chaos.
 Since Harrison Owen pointed it out, more than 20 years ago, Open Space has enabled all kinds of people, in every kind of organization and community, to create inspired meetings and events -- and to post phenomenal business results.